Jean-Baptiste-Lasselle/apm-dokerized-build-from-source/README.md

 ```

-# Issues I ealt with
+# Issues I dealt with

 ## APM's `git-utils` dependency problem in APM latests releases 2.4.4 and 2.4.5